Unveiling Cia Paranaense De Energia Copel (ELP)'s Value: Is It R

-With a daily loss of 2.8% and a 3-month gain of 7.29%, Cia Paranaense De Energia Copel (ELP, Financial) has an Earnings Per Share (EPS) (EPS) of $0.14.
-This raises the question: is the stock modestly overvalued?
-To answer this, we delve into a valuation analysis.
-We invite you to read on for a comprehensive understanding of the company's worth.
+The stock of Cia Paranaense De Energia Copel (ELP, Financial) has experienced a daily loss of -5.36%, with a 3-month gain of 0.81%.
+Its Earnings Per Share (EPS) stands at 0.14.
+However, the critical question is, is the stock modestly overvalued?
+This article aims to provide a comprehensive analysis of the company's valuation, financial strength, and growth prospects.
+So, let's delve in.

 Company Introduction

+The GF Value is a proprietary measure of a stock's intrinsic value, computed considering historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
+The GF Value Line represents the ideal fair trading value of the stock.

-At its current price of $8.67 per share and the market cap of $25.90 billion, Cia Paranaense De Energia Copel stock shows every sign of being modestly overvalued.
-Because Cia Paranaense De Energia Copel is relatively overvalued, the long-term return of its stock is likely to be lower than its business growth.
+Based on the GF Value, Cia Paranaense De Energia Copel (ELP, Financial) is believed to be modestly overvalued.
+This suggests that the long-term return of its stock is likely to be lower than its business growth.

 Profitability and Growth

-Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
-Typically, a company with high profit margins offers better performance potential than a company with low profit margins.
-Cia Paranaense De Energia Copel has been profitable 10 years over the past 10 years.
-During the past 12 months, the company had revenues of $4.30 billion and Earnings Per Share (EPS) of $0.14.
-Its operating margin of 12.96% is better than 52.17% of 506 companies in the Utilities - Regulated industry.
-Overall, GuruFocus ranks Cia Paranaense De Energia Copel's profitability as strong.
+Investing in profitable companies carries less risk.
+Cia Paranaense De Energia Copel has been profitable 10 years over the past 10 years, with revenues of $4.30 billion and Earnings Per Share (EPS) of $0.14 in the past 12 months.
+Furthermore, its operating margin of 12.96% is better than 52.1% of companies in the Utilities - Regulated industry.
+This puts the company's profitability in a strong position.

 ROIC vs WACC